srcreigh/srcreigh.github.io/src/blog/modular-uiviewcontroller-features.markdown

 how a category module that uses associated objects works.
 In different ways, both strategies require a certain level of expertise with the Objective-C language.

-## Conclusions

-Implementing the same functionality in multiple `UIViewControllers` should be done with modules and not by copying and pasting code.

-Helper class modules are good for teams that would rather avoid the use of obtuse parts of the Objective-C framework at the expense of a slightly inelegant integration.

-Category modules would be prefereable to teams who prefer to make integration a breeze and don't mind using obtuse parts of the Objective-C framework to accomplish that.

 ## References
 Hunt, A., & Thomas, D. (2000). *The Pragmatic Programmer: From Journeyman to Master*.
 Reading, Mass.: Addison-Wesley.